-NTRODUCTION 3
+SE CTION I: INTRODUCTION 5

-What is the Inn and what does it do?
-3
+, What is the Inn and what does it do?
+5

-Interpretations and Definitions 5
+Interpretations and Definitions 6

-SECTION II: HOW IS THE INN RUN?
-6
+SE CTION II: HOW IS THE INN RUN?
+7

-ORDER I: Pension 6
+( ORDER I: Pension 7

+General Direction and Management 7

+Pensions 8

-ORDER 2: The Treasurer and Vice Treasurer 9
+( ORDER 2: The Treasurer and Vice Treasurer 9

 The Office of Treasurer 9

 The Office of Vice Treasurer 9

 The election of the Treasurer and Vice Treasurer 9

-Qualifications for Treasurer and Vice-Treasurer 10

-ORDER 3: The Management Committee 12

-Constitution, Duties and Powers

-Election and Appointment of Masters and Members 14

-Members of Hall 14

-General 15

-ORDER 4: Standing Committees 16

-General 16

-Appointment to Committees 16

-A. The Selection Committee

-B. The Scholarships Committee 18

-C. The Education Committee

-D. The Advocacy and Continuing Professional Development

-Committee Membership

-E. The Students Sub-Committee

-F. The Moots Sub-Committee

-G. The Election Information Committee

-H. Hall Committees

-ORDER 5: Designated and Departmental Masters

-Designated Masters

-Departmental Masters

-General Duties of Departmental Masters

-Other Designated Masters 28

-Dean of

-Chapel

-ORDER 6: Trustees

-General

-Trustees for the Honourable Society of Gray's Inn

-The Charitable Trust Fund of the Honourable Society of Gray

-The Gray's Inn Scholarships Trust 31

-ORDER 7: Staff 32

-Appointment of the Under-Treasurer and other senior members of

-staff 32

-The role of the Under Treasurer 32

-The role of the Principal Officers 32

-The Staff Handbook

-ORDER 8: Pension Schemes and Trustees

-The Gray's Inn Pension Scheme 35

-SECTIONIII: MEMBERSHIP 36

-ORDER 9: Joining the Inn 36

-ORDER 10: Student Members 37

-ORDER 11: Call to the Bar 38

-ORDER 12: Members of Hall

-ORDER 13: Election and retirement of Masters

-Solicitors Appointed to High Judicial Office 40

-Members of Hall

-Distinguished Members of Hall other than practising barristers

-Retirement of Masters of the Bench

-Resignation of Masters of the Bench

-Royal and Honorary Benchers

-Selection criteria for Honorary Masters of the Bench

-Fast track procedure

-ORDER 14: Disciplinary Matters 50

-A. Barrister

-members

-B. Students

-ORDER 15: Termination of Membership

-ORDER 16: Fellow of Gray's Inn 52

-SECTION IV 1

-MISCELLANEOUS.

-ORDER 17: Amendment and Suspension of Standing Orders and Rules

-APPENDIX A

-Interpretation

-DefinitionsAPPENDIX B.

-Constitution of the Barristers' Representative Committee of Gray's Inn
+Qualifications for Treasurer and Vice Treasurer 10

+( ORDER 3: The Management Committee 11

+Constitution, Duties and Powers 11

+Election and Appointment of Masters as Members 12

+Members of Hall 13

+General 13

+( ORDER 4: Standing Committees 14

+General 14

+Appointment to Committees 14

+A. The Selection Committee 15

+B. The Scholarships Committee 16

+C. The Education Committee 17

+D. The Advocacy and Continuing Professional Development Sub-Committee 18

+E. The Students Sub-Committee 19

+F. The Moots Sub-Committee 20

+G. The Outreach Sub-Committee 21

+H. The Election Information Committee 21

+I. Hall Committees 22

+J. Events' Committee 22

+( ORDER 5: Designated and Departmental Masters 24

+Designated Masters 24

+Departmental Masters 24

+General Duties of Departmental Masters 24

+Other Designated Masters 25

+Dean of the Chapel 25

+( ORDER 6: Trustees .
+26

+General .
+26

+Trustees for the Honourable Society of Gray's Inn .
+26

+The Charitable Trust Fund of the Honourable Society of Gray's Inn .
+26

+The Gray's Inn Scholarship Trust .
+27

+( ORDER 7: Staff .
+28

+Appointment of the Under Treasurer and other senior members of staff .
+28

+The role of the Under Treasurer .
+28

+The role of the Principal Officers .
+28

+The Staff Handbook .
+28

+( ORDER 8: Pension Schemes & Trustees .
+31

+The Gray's Inn Pension Scheme .
+31

+SE CTION III: MEMBERSHIP .
+32

+( ORDER 9: Joining the Inn .
+32

+( ORDER 10: Student Members .
+33

+( ORDER 11: Call to the Bar .
+34

+( ORDER 12: Members of Hall .
+35

+( ORDER 13: Election and retirement of Masters .
+36

+Members of Hall appointed to High Office or elected to high positions within the profession.

+Solicitors appointed to High Judicial Office .
+36

+Members of Hall .
+36

+Distinguished Members of Hall other than practising barristers .
+38

+Retirement of Masters of the Bench .
+39

+Resignation of Masters of the Bench .
+40

+Royal and Honorary Masters of the Bench .
+40

+Selection criteria for Honorary Masters of the Bench .
+40

+Fast track procedure .
+41

+( ORDER 14: Disciplinary Matters .
+42

+A. Barrister members .
+42

+B. Students .
+42

+( ORDER 15: Termination of Membership .
+44

+( ORDER 16: Fellows of Gray's Inn .
+45

+SE CTION IV: MISCELLANEOUS .
+46

+( ORDER 17 Amendment and Suspension of Standing Order and Rules .
+46

+( ORDER 18 Registration of Intellectual Property .
+47

+PENDIX A

+Interpretation .
+48

+Definitions 48

+APPENDIX B 50

+Constitution of the Barristers' Representative Committee of Gray's Inn 50

 APPENDIX C

-Constitution of the Gray's Inn Students' Committee (AGIS)
+Constitution of the Gray's Inn Students' Committee (AGIS) 55

 APPENDIX D

-Seniors-in Hall Panel - Constitution
+Soniors-in-Hall Panol - Constitution 50